 When seriously considering taking legal action and joining the Invokana mass tort litigation against Johnson & Johnson, do not casually pick any attorney out there.
 Instead, carefully choose who will represent you and consider a firm’s experience with class action and mass tort pharmaceutical cases.

 Have you suffered harm from Invokana or similar drugs?
 If so, don’t wait any longer to exercise your legal rights.
-Please contact the law office of Stewart J. Guss at 800-898-4877 or click here to contact us now for a free consultation today.
+Please contact the law office of Stewart J. Guss, Injury Accident Lawyers at 800-898-4877 or click here to contact us now for a free consultation today.